 What is Summer School?

 Summer School is an exciting opportunity for students to get a head start at university.
-Many students find the move to university to be challenging, however, Summer School will help make the transition easier by allowing you to find out about, and find your way around, the University at an early opportunity.
-Participation is free and Summer School runs over three days from Wednesday 30 August to Friday 1 September (just before Welcome Week Monday 4 to Friday 8 September) at Edinburgh Campus.
+Many students find the move to university challenging, and Summer School can help to make the transition easier by allowing you to find out about – and find your way around – the University in advance.
+Participation is free and Summer School runs over three days from Wednesday 2 to Friday 4 September, which is just before Welcome Week (Monday 7 to Friday 11 September) at Edinburgh Campus.

 A resounding thank you.
 This event has massively helped my confidence and the link between staff, student helpers and advisors was brilliant.
 A very enjoyable and useful experience!